RealYusufIsmail/Computer-science-MS-answers-aslevel/README.md

   - That is referenced by the MAR /
 Instruction sent to CIR
   - acts as a buffer
+  - Stores the data from memory
+location specified by MAR / Stores the data from memory location 50 [1]

+- **Address Bus:**
+  - Transfers the memory location to access the data (to be fetched)/ transfers the memory location 50 [1]

+- **Data Bus:**
+   - Transfers the data from the memory location specified by MAR / Transfers the data from the memory location 50

+- **fast clock speed:**
+    - Gives more cycles per second
+    - More instructions can be executed per second
+    - So the program takes less time to run

+- **large cache memory:**
+    - More space for data / instructions in cache memory
+    - RAM needs to be accessed less frequently
+     - Accessing cache is quicker than accessing the RAM (1 per -, Max 2)

 - **Describe two ways in which the accumulator is used.**
   - Temporary storage